amatlack/amatlack.github.io/_posts/2016-08-02-captain-collaboration.md

 ---
 layout: post
 title: Combining individual powers to make team collaboration easy
-description: What can the cartoon Captain Planet teach us about collaboration in an open organization?
-Here's a story about how different teams came together to create a company-wide directory of internal communities of practice, highlighting the importance of each person contributing their unique strengths and passions to achieve a common goal.
+description: What does the cartoon Captain Planet have to do with collaboration in an open organization?
+Here's an example of what happens when different teams come together, harnessing their unique strengths and passions to achieve a common goal.
 image: /images/opensource-lightbulbs.jpg
 categories: [Open organization, Culture]
 ---